Feat-FeAR/GATTACA/README.md

 The `.CEL` files in the input folder are found by looking at their file extension, and are not found recursively.

+### Command: `prepagil`
+Convert a collection of files from a variety of scanners for Agilent microarrays to an expression matrix.
+The command uses `limma` to parse the input files.
+As the format of these files is varied, they are found by `grep`-ping files in the target folder.
+See `./GATTACA prepaffy --help` for more information.

 ### Command: `annotate`
 Annotate data created by these commands with annotations from a variety of databases present in bioconductor.
 The databases are downloaded at runtime to have the latest annotations.